jeremyjcheng/recipe_rating_predictor/README.md

 The model achieves an accuracy of approximately 58.9%, which is only slightly better than always predicting the majority class (enjoyed or 1).
 Meaning our baseline model isn’t adding much predictive value in terms of accuracy.
 However, our F1 Score of 0.741 indicates that the model is capturing patterns that allow it to distinguish the two classes.
 So while our accuracy is low, our high F1 suggest that the model is better at identifying minority class than accuracy alone indicates.

-The model achieces an accuracy of about 58.9%, which is only slightly better than always predicting the majority class (which is 59%).
+The model achieves an accuracy of about 58.9%, which is only slightly better than always predicting the majority class (which is 59%).
 However, the F1 score of 0.741 and perfect recall (1.0) suggest that the model successfully identifies all actually enjoyed recipes in the test set.
 This high recall indicates that the model never misses a positive case, but the relatively low precision and accuracy shows that it also makes many false positive predictions: labeling recipes as "enjoyed" when they actually weren't.
 Overall, the baseline model is heavily skewed toward predicting the majority class but still captures useful trends and signals from the features.

 ## Final Model